ZapRowsdower/nix-stuff/README.md

 Here are examples of heavily modified bash shells using `.bashrc` and `.bash_profile` files:
 * http://tldp.org/LDP/abs/html/sample-bashrc.html

+The terminal format is stored in the `PS1` environment variable.
+You can see your terminal's current settings by entering the following in a terminal prompt:

+`$ echo $PS1`

+This will output something like the following:

+`\h:\W \u\$`

+According to the PROMPTING section in the man page, this is the meaning of each special character:
+* \u: the username of the current user.
+* \h: the hostname up to the first dot (.) in the Fully-Qualified Domain Name.
+* \W: the basename of the current working directory, with $HOME abbreviated with a tilde (~).
+* \$: If the current user is root, display #, $ otherwise.

+You can customize 3 aspects of the prompt:
+* Text Format
+   * 0: normal text
+   * 1: bold
+   * 4: underline
+* Foreground text color.
+Codes range from 30-37 (8 bit simple colors)
+* Background color.
+Codes range from 40-47 (8 bit simple colors)

+The three values (background, format, and foreground) are separated by semicolons (if no value is given the default is assumed).
+Also, since the value ranges are different, it does not matter which one (background, format, or foreground) you specify first.

+Use the `\e[` special character at the beginning and an m at the end to indicate that what follows is a color sequence:
+`PS1="\e[41;4;33m"` means set the background color to red, set the text format to underline, and set the foreground color to yellow.

+You can change the font formatting of a bash session by modifying the `PS1` environment variable, either for that session or permanently via the `.bashrc` or `.bash_profile` files.

 ### Scripting

 Change directory to current script location: